Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 Following~\cite{Esposito2010d} the correct way of identifying the entropy production is to add and subtract $\ln W_{ij}^\alpha/W_{ji}^\alpha$ in each term of the sum.
 The entropy production rate is then identified as

 Notice that this expression is not equivalent to Eq.~(\ref{Pauli_Pi}), which we would have obtained if we added and subtracted $\ln W_{ij}/W_{ji}$ instead.
 The expression~\eqref{StochThermo_Pi} is the correct one, as it yields proper thermodynamic expressions for the fluxes.
 Indeed, as shown in~\cite{Esposito2010d}, if this identification is not properly made, one will in general be underestimating the entropy produced.
+More details on the formulation of entropy production in this scenario can be found in~\cite{VANDENBROECK20156}.
+An extension to account for information flows was done in~\cite{Horowitz2014a}.